-Quiet, peaceful and tranquil, Quantoxhead has several miles of tall Jurassic cliffs and a very long wave-cut platform.
-Many fossils including some superb ammonites and reptile remains can be found on this platform.
-Plenty of rock pools for the kids.
+Quiet, peaceful and tranquil, Quantoxhead has several kilometres of tall Jurassic cliffs and a very long wave-cut platform.
+Many fossils, including some superb ammonites and reptile remains, can be found on this platform.
+There are also plenty of rock pools for the kids.

-CHILDREN: ♦♦♦♦ – Quantoxhead is suitable for families, there is also lots to do for the kids including plenty of huge rock pools, full of life to explore and lots of fossils to be picked up off the foreshore.
-Please keep children well away from the base of the cliff.
+CHILDREN: ♦♦♦♦ – This location is suitable for families, as there is lots for the kids to do, including plenty of huge rock pools to explore, which are full of sea life.
+There are also lots of fossils to be picked up off the foreshore.
+However, keep children well away from the base of the cliff.

-TYPE: – Quantoxhead is a foreshore location, fossils are found exposed on the foreshore within the rocks, or exposed in wave-cut platforms.
+TYPE: – This is a foreshore location.
+Fossils are found exposed on the foreshore within the rocks, or exposed in wave-cut platforms.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 You can easily be cut off at Quantoxhead by the tide as the sea always reaches parts of the cliff,

-Quantoxhead covers a huge area, and there is lots of walking to be done.
-The rocks are actually much less fossiliferious than other lower lias locations, but the huge area it covers makes finds just as frequent.
+Quantoxhead covers a huge area and there is lots of walking to be done.
+The rocks are actually much less fossiliferous than other Lower Lias locations, but the huge area makes finds just as frequent.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information